amirrezaes/Python-HTTP-server/README.md

 # Python-HTTP-server

+Implemented as part of CSC361 course at UVic

 **P1) HTTP Client**: Supports multiple clients and conccurrent connections, only Connection Header is supperted. posssible response codes: 200, 400, 404